This page has been updated. The updated page is located at https://epscor.w3.uvm.edu/2/node/5687

 High Schools!
-Participate in the Research on Adaptation to Climate Change Project
+Participate in the Basin Resilience to Extreme Events Project

 - The High School Program offers students and teachers the opportunity to participate in current research.
 Through involvement in the Basin Resilience to Extreme Events (BREE) research program, participants develop skills in scientific methods and Earth systems thinking and experience what it is like to be a scientist.

 What does the BREE High School Program Involve?

 Teacher and Student Teams

 One teacher and two students comprise each high school team (teams must have at least 1 female student).
 These teams join a group of fellow high school teams, undergraduates, graduate students, and faculty that research the interactions of climate, environment, society and land use policy.
 By participating in the High School Program, teachers and students become a part of a community of researchers and local specialists that engage and challenge youth in Vermont and beyond.
 Visit the BREE page to learn more about the science behind the project.

 - Teams will: